AdobeDocs/experience-manager-65.en/help/forms/using/working-with-form.md

 To sync multiple forms, in the author instance, select multiple forms in forms manager and tap **Sync with AEM Forms App**.
 When the form is published, the AEM Forms app can connect to the publish server and fetch the forms.

-In case, the AFA Android app doesn't sync with AEM 6.5 instances out-of-the-box due to the security feature used in AFA webview.
-The users needs to update the server configuration property by using the following steps:
+In some cases, the AFA Android app doesn't sync with AEM 6.5 instances out-of-the-box due to the security feature used in the AFA webview.To sync AFA Android app with AEM 6.5 instances, the users needs to update the server configuration property by using the following steps:

 1. Go to the **https://'[server]:[port]'system/console/configMgr**.
 1. Search for the **[!UICONTROL Adobe Granite Token Authentication Handler]** and click **[!UICONTROL Edit]**.